-Learn the different ways on how to repair your frayed or broken headphone wires using this easy to follow step-by-step guide.
+Learn the different ways on how to fix your frayed or broken headphone wires using this easy to follow step-by-step guide.

 Headphone cables are one of the most fragile parts of any headphones but it’s also one of the most overlooked.
 With every yank, twists, and turns, your headphone wires get exposed to faster wear and tear, causing it to fray or be completely torn off.

-What’s worse is if you take extra care for your headphones only to go home one day and find them chewed out by your pets.
+What’s worse is if you take extra care of your headphones only to go home one day and find them chewed out by your pets.

 Quick LinksClick on the links to jump to the relevant section.

 - How to Fix Headphone Wires That Are Beginning to Fray

 - What to Do With More Severely Damaged Headphone Wires

 Are Exposed Headphone Wires Dangerous?

 While headphone wires still run on electricity, these wires run on a very low volt.
 The voltage level of these wires depends on the headphones’ impedance.